chanwit/sce/README.md

-# sce
+# SCE
-SUT Container Engine
+Suranaree Container Engine

+SCE is a Moby-based container engine for research.